andreaaraldo/BROKEN-PJ/README.txt

 You can freely download ccnSim from the project site: http://www.enst.fr/~drossi/ccnSim .

-To install ccnSim, follow the instructions on the manual, Section "Downloading and installing ccnSim" .
+To install ccnSim, please follow the instructions on the manual, Section "Downloading and installing ccnSim" .

 To run your first simulation
 	./ccnSim -u Cmdenv